Current page

 Benefits of Robotic Surgery for Kidney Cancer

-Robotic systems allow surgeons to spare healthy kidney tissue while removing tumors completely - critical for preserving kidney function.
+Robotic systems allow me to spare healthy kidney tissue while removing tumours completely - critical for preserving kidney function.

-• Most robotic surgery patients return to normal activities within 1-2 weeks, compared to 4-6 weeks with open surgery.
+• Most robotic surgery patients return to normal activities within 1 to 2 weeks, compared to 4 to 6 weeks with open surgery

-• Hospital stays are reduced to 1-2 days, lowering infection risks.
+• Hospital stays are reduced to 1 to 2 days, lowering infection risks

-• Lower recurrence rates compared to traditional methods.
+• Lower recurrence rates compared to traditional methods in my clinical experience

 Why Choose Dr. Tushar Aditya Narain for Robotic Kidney Cancer Surgery?

-• Performs high-precision robotic partial & radical nephrectomies.
+• Performs high-precision robotic partial and radical nephrectomies

-• Specializes in complex cases (large tumors, recurrent cancers).
+• Specialises in complex cases (large tumours, recurrent cancers, hereditary syndromes)

-• Personalized treatment plans tailored to each patient’s needs.
+• Personalised treatment plans tailored to each patient's specific tumour and overall health

 Emerging Developments in Kidney Cancer Treatment